Club: RC Lens | Opening: 1934 | Capacity: 38,223 seats

 The stadium got further enlarged in preparation of the 1984 European Championships.
 New stands and additional second tiers raised capacity from 39,000 to 51,000 places, making it for a short moment the largest stadium in France.

-The stadium set its record attendance in 1992 when 48,912 spectators were witness of a league match between Lens and Marseille.
+The stadium set its record attendance in 1992 when 48,912 spectators attended a league match between Lens and Marseille.

 During the World Cup, the stadium hosted five first round group matches and the round of 16 match between France and Paraguay (1-0).